 Recruiters say most employers are often more critical of online, for-profit schools than of online programs offered by nonprofit schools and ratings of the schools play a factor in hiring according to the complaint.

 This action has been brought as a class action against Temple pursuant to the provisions of Rule 23 of the Federal Rule of Civil Procedure.
 The complaint seeks to represent the following putative members in this class action:

 All persons who enrolled as students in Temple’s Fox School of Business and Management’s Online MBA program, between 2015 and the present.

 The class action lawsuit seeks injunctive relief, compensatory, consequential, punitive damages and reasonable attorneys’ fees and costs for Temple’s deceptive and unfair business practices, against Temple University for violations of the Pennsylvania Unfair Trade Practices and Consumer Protection Law (“CPL”), Act of December 16, 1968, P.L.
 1224, as amended, 73 P.S. §§201.1—201-9.3.

-If you have any information regarding the allegations in the complaint, please contact the JTB Law Group at (877) 561-0000.
+If you have any information regarding the allegations in the complaint, please contact us at (877) 561-0000.

 The case is Smith v Temple University.
 The Plaintiff is represented by JTB Law Group, LLC.